kylergib/WaveLinkTP/README.md

 ## Connectors:
-#### Known issue with Touch Portal.
-Refreshing the page works most of the time, but have had to restart Touch Portal completely to fix.
 - Input Volume:
   - Connects the slider to the what input you choose.
   - Target either the monitor mix, stream mix or both.